BunnyWay/BunnyCDN.TokenAuthentication/nodejs/README.md

 var signedUrl = signUrl("https://token-tester.b-cdn.net/300kb.jpg", securityKey, 7200, "", false, "/", "CA,US", "JP");
 ```

 The call above will authenticate `https://token-tester.b-cdn.net/300kb.jpg` for a period of two hours (from the current time) + allows for Canadian and American users while blocking users from Japan.
-This will also default to a traditional query separated URL, i.e. "https://token-tester.b-cdn.net/300kb.jpg?token=..." will be returned.
+This will also default to a traditional query separated URL, exp. "https://token-tester.b-cdn.net/300kb.jpg?token=...&token_countries=...&token_countries_blocked=...&token_path=...&expires=..." will be returned.

 If you'd like to use directory based URLs, use the following call instead.